Kenya

 School Scholarships for Slum Children

-Children from the slums are the most disadvantaged children with the fewest opportunities in Kenyan society.
-Globewise helps here by offering these children school scholarships.
-With an unemployment rate of 70%, however, it is still very difficult to find a job, even after completing school.
-The local organization Good News Centre Kenya, therefore, teaches the children important additional skills through their life skills lessons that will help the children to develop further.
-In these lessons children are challenged to think about what is important to them and the people around them in and think about what choices they want to make in life.
-Due the cramped size of houses in the slums doing homework is difficult and, therefore, the organisation supervises homework and learning after school.
-Young people are also assisted in finding internship addresses and in looking for and finding a job.
+Children from the slums are the most disadvantaged children with the least opportunities in Kenyan society.
+Globewise helps by offering them school scholarships.
+But even after completing a school education, it is very difficult to find a job with an unemployment rate of 70%.
+The local organization Good News Centre Kenya therefore teaches the children important skills that will shape them further with life skills lessons.
+In these lessons, children are challenged to think about what is important to them and the people around them in life and what choices they want to make.
+The organization supervises homework and learning after school, because doing homework in the slums is difficult due to the small housing, the distractions and the demands that the family makes on the child to help with the housework/earning money.
+The youth are also helped in finding internships and in looking for and finding a job.

 Schooling and School Meals for Rural Children